benbrown/gopher/readme.md

 # Make your own Gopher!
 A super simple Gopher server that can run anywhere.

-1. Clone this repo or remix it on Glitch
+1. Clone this repo or remix it on Glitch.
+In the .env file, set the path to your folder full of gopher stuff.

-2. Put some Gopher files in a folder and run the server.
+2. Put some Gopher files in that folder and run the server.
 Sample files are in public/

 3. View them via a Gopher browser